ceford/cefjdemos-data-jdm-help-en/articles/multilingual-associations/multilingual-associations.md

 ![Multilingual associations lis](../../../en/images/multilingual-associations/multilingual-associations-list.png)

-In this screenshot an article named **Article (en-GB)** has been associated with articles in 6 other languages.
-An article named **Lorem Ipsum (en-GB)** has been associated with an article on one other language.
+In this screenshot an article has been associated with an article in another language.

-The articles do not have to have a language code in the title.
-The usually don't!
-There may be other *Lorem Ipsum* articles translated from English into other languages but not yet associated.

 The list only contains items where the language has been set.
 Any articles with the language set to *All* will not be present.

 ## Reference Articles

 The items in the **Title** column are the reference items for the selected language.
-If you view the list with German selected you will see the same items because all of the associated items are available in both languages.
+If you view the list with an alternative language selected you will see the same items because all of the associated items are available in both languages.

-If you view the list with other languages selected you are likely to see different items.
-For example, Dutch may show nothing in the Associations column because the translation exists but is has not been associated with English or German.
-And if you select Spanish the number of items in the list may change because the Lorem Ipsum article has not been translated into Spanish.
+If you view the list with another administrator language selected in the login form you are likely to see different items.

 If you select an item from the **Title** column the reference item will appear in the edit form but no target is selected.
 That is useful if you wish to edit